 I was reminded regularly that my parents, teachers and other adults had tuned out or did not want to hear what I wanted to share.
 Tales from my overzealous imagination or simply the colourful commentary on life from the eyes of a 10-year-old.
-Sometimes it was just a look, inattention, or the fact that my questions went unanswered, shrugged off as nonsense, and my idol chitter chatter pushed aside as ‘talking rubbish’.
+Sometimes it was just a look of inattention, or the fact that my questions went unanswered, shrugged off as nonsense, and my idle chitter chatter pushed aside as ‘talking rubbish’.

 As an adult I am now finally reflecting and reconnecting with my love of creativity, through writing, sharing stories with my daughters, and living a creative life.
 It energises me, yet I now ponder what different choices I may have made throughout my adolescence and early adulthood, should my voice not have been squashed and my self-confidence dampened by the innocent enough yet disheartening messages I received.

 On a more physical level this leaves me to think about parents and our knee jerk reaction at times to step in and ‘help’ our children when they are in the midst of creating or building something - without first asking if they needed or wanted assistance.
 Quick to dictate how something should look, or correcting their tales to be more realistic.
 When playing out in nature our children get to ponder, examine, exercise problem solving skills, experiment with trial and error, and explore all of their senses.
 Through unstructured outdoor play they can connect and find respite on such a deep level with their surroundings.